skazochnik3d/Bake-Manager/README.md

 >
 > Use `__` to separate folders and `_` for words within a layer name.
 > For example, `Cube__N__Fix_01.png` is assigned to: `Cube → N → Fix_01`
+> If these folders or the layer do not exist, the plugin creates them automatically.

 <p align="center">
   <img